Is Sparks (Original Caffeinated Formula) Discontinued? What Happened?

-ℹ️ Fate: Reformulated in late 2008 after MillerCoors reached a settlement with state regulators.
-The original formula lost its caffeine, taurine, guarana, and ginseng, which effectively ended the classic version people remember.
+Fate: Reformulated in late 2008 after MillerCoors reached a settlement with state regulators.
+The original formula lost its caffeine, taurine, guarana, and ginseng, which ended the version most people remember.

-Sparks was one of the first widely noticed caffeinated alcoholic drinks in the U.S. It launched in 2002 and stood out because it mixed alcohol with ingredients more often associated with energy drinks, including caffeine, taurine, guarana, and ginseng.
-It was sold in tall cans with bright, battery-style graphics, which helped make it look different from ordinary beer or flavored malt drinks.
+Sparks was one of the first caffeinated alcoholic drinks to get real attention in the U.S. It launched in 2002 and stood out right away because it mixed alcohol with ingredients you would normally find in an energy drink — caffeine, taurine, guarana, and ginseng.
+The tall orange can with its bold, battery-style design made it look like nothing else on the shelf.

-In 2006, Miller agreed to acquire Sparks from McKenzie River as part of a larger deal that also included Steel Reserve.
-By then, Sparks had become one of the best-known names in caffeinated alcohol.
+In 2006, Miller agreed to buy Sparks and Steel Reserve from McKenzie River as part of a larger deal.
+By then, Sparks was one of the best-known names in caffeinated alcohol.

-The key turning point came in December 2008, when MillerCoors reached a settlement with 13 states and San Francisco.
-Under that agreement, the company removed caffeine, taurine, guarana, and ginseng from Sparks and made changes to the branding and marketing.
+In December 2008, MillerCoors reached a settlement with 13 states and San Francisco.
+The company agreed to remove the caffeine, taurine, guarana, and ginseng from Sparks and to change the branding and marketing.

 Timeline

-Consumer advocates sue MillerCoors over the risks of caffeinated alcohol.
+- September — Consumer advocates file suit over the risks of caffeinated alcohol products

-The original caffeinated version is gone, and the brand continues only in reformulated form.
+- The original caffeinated formula is gone; the brand continues only in reformulated form

 Frequently Asked Questions